thewtex/thesis/introduction/background_and_significance.rst

 also referenced as *ischemic stroke*.
 Mechanisms of cerebral infarction are further divided into subcategories, namely, thrombotic, embolic, and hemodynamic.
-Thrombotic infarction usually occurs with a thrombosis that forms around an atherosclerotic plaque.
+Thrombotic infarction usually occurs with a thrombosis that forms around an atherosclerotic plaque occlude blood flow.
 This can occur with the larger cerebral arteries that possess extensive cerebrovascular disease.

 Emboli causing brain infarction can have many origins.
 One source of emboli is the heart.
 Cardioembolic stroke can be due to many conditions.
 Atrial fibrillation, recent myocardial infarction, congestive heart failure, valve disease or mechanical valve replacement can result in thrombosis with free passage to the brain.
-Stroke that were previously labeled idiopathic, paradoxical, or crypotogenic, are now thought to be primarily caused by a patent foramen ovale (PFO).
+Strokes that were previously labeled idiopathic, paradoxical, or crypotogenic, are now thought to be primarily caused by a patent foramen ovale (PFO).
 A PFO occurs when the shunt in the fetus's atrial septum, for bypassing circulation to the lungs, fails to close after birth.
 A clot